 Medicine is a calling, many people feel.
 You don’t choose it.
 It chooses you.
-As far as which programs physicians train in, there’s a bit more choice.
+As far as which programs physicians train in, that comes down to a rank-order list.

 What factors do medical students consider most—and least—when choosing residency programs?
 Recent data released by the National Resident Matching Program (NRMP) shed some light on that question.

 FREIDA™, the AMA’s comprehensive residency and fellowship database, includes the nearly 12,000 Accreditation Council for Graduate Medical Education-accredited residency programs, and it offers a streamlined user experience.

 Every other year, the NRMP conducts a survey that aims to weigh the factors to which applicants give strongest consideration when applying to and ranking programs.
 Of those applicants who completed rank-order list, more than 40% responded to the 2019 version of the survey—the 2021 version of the survey will be released after this year’s Match cycle is complete.

 Survey respondents were asked to list the factors that influenced both application and ranking choices and the relative importance of each of those factors on a scale of one to five.
 These factors may be worth keeping on a medical student’s radar in advance of the March 3 deadline for fourth-year medical students to submit their Match rank-order list.

 Among active U.S. allopathic senior medical students applying to residency programs across all specialties, these were the top five considerations.